kumu/docs/enterprise/single-sign-on.md

 # Single sign-on

-Single sign-on allows users to sign into Kumu with one set of login credentials—in other words, they won't have to create and remember a new username and password specifically for Kumu.
+Single sign-on allows users to sign into Kumu with an existing set of login credentials—in other words, they won't have to create and remember a new username and password specifically for Kumu.

 To configure SSO for your Enterprise instance, follow the instructions in this guide.